Hypoxic Ischemic Encephalopathy (HIE) Attorneys in Chicago

-The Chicago birth injury attorneys at Cogan & Power have represented hundreds of clients involved in birth injury cases.
-We are well aware of the red flags that indicate potential medical malpractice.
-If you are concerned that medical malpractice or obstetrical negligence may have played a role in your child’s HIE or brain injury, do not hesitate to contact the Chicago birth injury attorneys at Cogan & Power.
+We have represented hundreds of clients involved in birth injury cases.
+Our firm is well aware of the red flags that indicate potential medical malpractice.
+If you are concerned that medical malpractice or obstetrical negligence may have played a role in your child’s HIE or brain injury, do not hesitate to contact our team.

 Our considerable experience handling birth injury cases allows us to provide our clients with efficient and effective legal counsel.
 Moreover, our attorneys have dedicated their legal practice to helping the victims of medical malpractice recover for their losses and injuries, and we are committed to making the medical field safer for patients.

 You may also be interested in these related pages:

 “John was a very caring, attentive, “get the job done” attorney.”- Angela S.

 “Michael Cogan is one of the best, most talented lawyers I have ever come across.”- Debra M.